ta-matsuura/openwhisk-workshops/bootcamp/README.md

 $ bx wsk package bind /whisk.system/utils myUtil
 <b>ok:</b> created binding <b>myUtil</b>
 </pre>

+> Omit the leading slash when using the shell:
+>
+> `bx wsk package bind whisk.system/utils myUtil`

 This gives you access to the following actions:
 * `myUtil/cat`: Action to transform lines of text into a *JSON* array